sara-nl/clustercomputing/clustercomputing.md

 On Cartesius: `scancel jobID`
 On Lisa: `qdel jobID`

 Have you got the output?
-What does it look like?
+How does it look like?

 *Job output*